2023 Solar Incentives Guide for West Falls Church, VA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to a wide range of financial incentives designed to make installing and using solar panels more affordable.
+The term "solar incentives" includes a wide range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You might be eligible for several types of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Virginia and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+Different kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, may be available to you.
+Certain incentives may be handled by the state of Virginia, by your utility company or by county or municipality, while others are federal.
+Types of solar incentives might include:

 - Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar panels.
 Counties or states will also sometimes offer limited-time rebates.
 If you receive a rebate, that amount will usually come off the total price before any tax credits are calculated.

-- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (usually small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
-SRECs and the like are typically given by your state government.
-You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives might be available to you if your solar system produces over a specified (usually small) amount of electricity.
+Performance-based incentives are generally handled at the state level.
+You can sell SRECs to your utility company or other buyers, and the money you receive in return is generally considered part of your taxable income.

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum claim amount.
+The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+There is no maximum amount you can claim.

-To best understand how the ITC might apply to your situation, get in touch with your local West Falls Church solar panel installation expert and request more information.
+To know exactly how much the ITC could save you, talk to your local West Falls Church solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local West Falls Church solar panel company with your questions.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local West Falls Church solar panel installers.

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
-Tax credits, rebates and more may be available at a more local level.
-Some incentives are ongoing, while others are offered for only a limited time.
-Local solar incentives might come from your county or municipality, or from the Virginia government.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more can be offered at a more local level.
+These incentives may be given out by the Virginia government, or by your county or municipality.
+Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in West Falls Church